 "Unseaworthiness" encompasses more than just a ship's physical condition, such as a hole in the hull.
 Many factors aboard a ship or towed oil platform can constitute unseaworthiness.
 They include the following:

 The owner is responsible for upholding the strict standards of a vessel to provide an environment that is reasonable for the seaman.
 It is the "absolute duty" of the vessel's owner that all aspects of the vessel and the ongoing operations meet the safety requirements; this obligation falls to no one else.
 Substandard care of a vessel is unacceptable.
 If a vessel is not fit to perform its intended duties safely and a worker was injured as a result, then they may file an unseaworthiness claim against their employer.

 Generally speaking, a seaworthy vessel must meet the following conditions:

-It is important to recognize that unseaworthiness claims generally do not include accidents that involve a seaman's own negligence.
+It is important to recognize that unseaworthiness claims do not include accidents that involve a seaman's negligence.
 For example, if a seaman gets drunk and then tumbles down slippery stairs, an unseaworthiness claim may not be supported.
-There are many factors that may support a claim of unseaworthiness, which is always brought against the vessel owner as opposed to a maritime employer (in some cases, they may be one in the same).
+Many factors may support a claim of unseaworthiness, which is always brought against the vessel owner as opposed to a maritime employer (in some cases, they may be one in the same).
 The effect of an unseaworthiness claim is to draw a vessel owner into a lawsuit as a potential source of recovery.

 At Arnold & Itkin LLP, we hold vessel owners accountable when offshore accidents caused by negligence result in fatalities.
 If you have been injured while working on a ship or vessel, please contact the experienced maritime lawyers at our firm.
 Our understanding of the Jones Act and all maritime laws enables us to accurately determine what compensation an injured seaman may be entitled to.
 We then fight for maximum damages.